 Apart from the above, factors such as the impact of concentration on public interests, economic efficiency, whether the undertakings participating in concentration are enterprises on the brink of bankruptcy and whether there is any countervailing buyer power, etc., will also be taken into consideration.
 Besides, the latest regulations may change the overall pharmaceutical industry.
 Such change will likely affect MOFCOM's considerations.

-According to Article 3 of the Interim Provisions for Imposing Restrictive Remedies on Business Concentrations (Remedy Provisions) promulgated by MOFCOM, there are normally three types of remedies: structural remedies, which mainly include divestiture of tangible assets, intangible assets including intellectual property rights; behavioural remedies, which include access to infrastructure, such as networks or platforms, licensing key technologies (including patents, know-how or other intellectual property rights) and terminating exclusive agreements; and comprehensive remedies, combining both structural remedies and behavioural remedies.
+According to Article 3 of the Interim Provisions for Imposing Restrictive Remedies on Business Concentrations (Remedy Provisions) promulgated by MOFCOM, there are normally three types of remedies: structural remedies, which mainly include divestiture of tangible assets and intangible assets including intellectual property rights; behavioural remedies, which include access to infrastructure, such as networks or platforms, licensing key technologies (including patents, know-how or other intellectual property rights) and terminating exclusive agreements; and comprehensive remedies, combining both structural remedies and behavioural remedies.

 i Structural remedies